Search

 Publisher’s Preview

 Great War at Sea: South Seas Mandate is a complete game with everything you need to play included (except dice).
-It will have the new Second Edition series rules for the venerable Great War at Sea series, and serve as an entry point to the series for the handful of Gold Club members who’ve never played a Great War at Sea game.
+It will have the new Second Edition series rules for the venerable Great War at Sea series, and serve as an entry point to the series for the handful of Gold Club members who’ve never played a Great War at Sea game (I doubt any of those exist, but if they do, they could).

 The action is set in 1920, just after the First World War, with the United States Navy having activated its War Plan Orange for an advance across the Central Pacific toward the Philippines.
 The Japanese hold bases at Saipan and Truk, the Americans have a coaling station at Guam (until the Japanese take it from them) and there’s a neutral but Japanese-friendly port at Rabaul.
 It’s up to the Americans to slash their way past, but Japanese doctrine of the time called for wearing them down with light forces, and that’s exactly what the Japanese will try to do.

-The Americans counter with Design 150, part of a series of designs that would lead to the Lexington-class battle cruisers.
-Design 150 is a smaller ship than those monsters, though likewise designed for 35 knots.
-She has better protection than her Japanese foe, in keeping with the American obsession fo the time, but a lesser armament, with eight 14-inch guns.
+The Americans counter with Design 169, part of a series of designs that would lead to the Lexington-class battle cruisers.
+Design 169 is a smaller ship than those monsters, but she’s still huge in her own right (33,500 tons) and likewise designed for 35 knots.
+She has better protection than her Japanese foe, in keeping with the American obsession of the time, and more firepower, with ten 14-inch guns.

 The Golden Annual is only available to the Gold Club (that’s why we call it the Golden Annual).